hendricius/the-bread-code/recipes/savory/mischbrot-aka-graubrot.md

 5. Take the dough and place it on the flour

 6. Try to form a little bit of a ball.
-Don't worry, it will not properly hold together.
-That's because of the corn flour and rye.
+Don't worry, it will not fully hold together.
+That's because of rye flour.
+Rye flour does not form a good gluten network.

 7. Place it in a rice-flowered banneton.
 Don't save on the flour.
 You do not want it to stick together.